LAUDERDALE LAKES: Area Served by South Florida Criminal Defense Attorney

 Why you need a Lauderdale Lakes Criminal Attorney

 Lauderdale Lakes sees its fair share of crime within city limits.
 The city works with the Broward County Sheriff’s Office to control and monitor crimes in the city.

 Someone facing prosecution for a crime needs an experienced criminal defense attorney on their side to argue all possible legal arguments in their case.
-Rossen Law Firm’s attorneys, Adam and Manny, have worked with the Broward County Sheriff’s Office and the State Attorney’s Office to negotiate plea deals and diversion programs to give our clients the best possible resolution of their case.
+Rossen Law Firm’s attorneys have worked with the Broward County Sheriff’s Office and the State Attorney’s Office to negotiate plea deals and diversion programs to give our clients the best possible resolution of their case.

 A general practicing attorney won’t have the same experience or knowledge of the criminal courts and its judges to provide the best defense possible, or know what questions to ask in a police officer’s deposition to get answers that can be used for the defense’s advantage.